-Use the unofficial prerequisite worksheet to help determine which prerequisites are fulfilled and which courses you may still need to complete for the School of Physical Therapy.
+Use the DPT unofficial prerequisite worksheet to help determine which prerequisites are fulfilled and which courses you may still need to complete for the School of Physical Therapy.

 Completed worksheets can be submitted via email, fax, or postal mail.

 Option 1: Email

 To email your completed worksheet, please save a copy of the worksheet to your computer.
 Email it as an attachment to firstname.lastname@example.org.
 You will also need to attach any corresponding unofficial transcripts.

 Option 2: Fax